appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/default-roles.md

 ### Limitations

- Workspace App Viewers do not have permission to create, edit, or delete apps that is does not include permissions to manage apps within workspace.
+ Workspace App Viewers do not have permission to create, edit, or delete apps that is it does not include permissions to manage apps within workspace.

 ## Developer Role for Application